-(b) Whenever a citation is issued, the State Forester shall determine whether it is practical and economically feasible for the operator to take corrective action to repair the damage or correct the unsatisfactory condition.
-Upon such a determination, the State Forester may issue and serve an order directing the operator to make reasonable efforts to repair the damage or correct the unsatisfactory condition in accordance with ORS 527.680(2)(b).
+(2) The State Forester shall also issue an order to cease further violation and determine whether it is practical and economically feasible for the operator to take corrective action to repair the damage or correct the unsatisfactory condition.
+The State Forester may then issue and serve an order directing the operator to make reasonable efforts to repair the damage or correct the unsatisfactory condition in accordance with ORS 527.680(2)(b).